Infineon/wiced_btsdk/README.md

 **Complete BSP**

 To create and use a complete custom BSP that you want to use in applications, perform the following steps:

 1. Select an existing BSP you wish to use as a template from the list of supported BSPs in the \wiced\_btsdk\dev-kit\bsp\ folder.
 2. Make a copy in the same folder and rename it.
 For example \wiced\_btsdk\dev-kit\bsp\TARGET\_mybsp.<br/>
-   **Note:** This can be done in the system File Explorer and then refresh the workspace in Eclipse to see the new project.
-Delete the .git subfolder from the newly copied folder before refreshing in Eclipse.
+   **Note:** This can be done in the system File Explorer and then refresh the workspace in Eclipse to see the new folder.
+Delete the .git sub-folder from the newly copied folder before refreshing in Eclipse.
    If done in the IDE, an error dialog may appear complaining about items in the .git folder being out of sync.
-This can be resolved by deleting the .git subfolder in the newly copied folder.
+This can be resolved by deleting the .git sub-folder in the newly copied folder.

 3. In the new \wiced\_btsdk\dev-kit\bsp\TARGET\_mybsp folder, rename the existing/original (BSP).mk file to mybsp.mk.
 4. In the application makefile, set TARGET=mybsp and add it to SUPPORTED\_TARGETS as well as TARGET\_DEVICE\_MAP.
 For example: mybsp/20819A1
 5. Update design.modus for your custom BSP if needed using the **Device Configurator** link under **Configurators** in the Quick Panel.
 6. Update the application makefile as needed for other custom BSP specific attributes and build the application.

-**Custom Pin Config Only - Multiple Apps**
+**Custom Pin Configuration Only - Multiple Apps**

 To create a custom pin configuration to be used by multiple applications using an existing BSP that supports Device Configurator, perform the following steps:

 1. Create a folder COMPONENT\_(CUSTOM)\_design\_modus in the existing BSP folder.
 For example \wiced\_btsdk\dev-kit\bsp\TARGET\_CYW920819EVB-02\COMPONENT\_my\_design\_modus
 2. Copy the file design.modus from the reference BSP COMPONENT\_bsp\_design\_modus folder under \wiced\_btsdk\dev-kit\bsp\ and place the file in the newly created COMPONENT\_(CUSTOM)\_design\_modus folder.
 3. In the application makefile, add the following two lines<br/>
    DISABLE\_COMPONENTS+=bsp\_design\_modus<br/>
    COMPONENTS+=(CUSTOM)\_design\_modus<br/>
    (for example COMPONENTS+=my\_design\_modus)
-4. Update design.modus for your custom pin config if needed using the **Device Configurator** link under **Configurators** in the Quick Panel.
+4. Update design.modus for your custom pin configuration if needed using the **Device Configurator** link under **Configurators** in the Quick Panel.
 5. Building of the application will generate pin configuration source code under a GeneratedSource folder in the new COMPONENT\_(CUSTOM)\_design\_modus folder.

-**Custom Pin Config Only - Per App**
+**Custom Pin Configuration Only - Per App**

 To create a custom configuration to be used by a single application from an existing BSP that supports Device Configurator, perform the following steps:

 1. Create a folder COMPONENT\_(BSP)\_design\_modus in your application.
 For example COMPONENT\_CYW920721B2EVK-03\_design\_modus
 2. Copy the file design.modus from the reference BSP under \wiced\_btsdk\dev-kit\bsp\ and place the file in this folder.
 3. In the application makefile, add the following two lines<br/>
    DISABLE\_COMPONENTS+=bsp\_design\_modus<br/>
    COMPONENTS+=(BSP)\_design\_modus<br/>
    (for example COMPONENTS+=CYW920721B2EVK-03\_design\_modus)
-4. Update design.modus for your custom pin config if needed using the **Device Configurator** link under **Configurators** in the Quick Panel.
+4. Update design.modus for your custom pin configuration if needed using the **Device Configurator** link under **Configurators** in the Quick Panel.
 5. Building of the application will generate pin configuration source code under GeneratedSource folder in your application.

 ## Using libraries

-All supported libraries (middleware) can be found in the \wiced_btsdk\dev-kit\libraries folder.
+All supported libraries (middleware) can be found in the \wiced\_btsdk\dev-kit\libraries folder.
 To use a library in your application, do the following changes to the makefile in your application:

 1. Update the makefile variable "COMPONENTS" to include the library.
 For example:<br/>
    COMPONENTS += fw\_upgrade\_lib